Gabrieldelacerda/nginx-multisite-lab-V2/README.md

 Nginx Multi-Site Lab.
 By Gabriel de la Cerda  (versão em português abaixo)

-You can try the project by yourself, just type this in your browser: http://54.233.211.29
+You can type this in your browser to access! http://54.233.211.29

+Quick Start:

+Provision infrastructure:
+terraform init
+terraform apply

+Configure server:
+ansible-playbook -i inventory.ini deploy.yml

+Test virtual hosts:
+curl -H "Host: site1.local" http://54.233.211.29
+curl -H "Host: site2.local" http://54.233.211.29

-Before getting into the details, here’s a quick overview of how everything is structured.
+Before getting into the details, here’s a quick overview of how everything is structured:

 The request starts from the browser and reaches an EC2 instance in AWS using its public IP.
 Inside that instance, Nginx is running in a Docker container.
 Nginx is configured with virtual hosts, so depending on the Host header, it serves either site1 or site2.
 Each site has its own directory with static files.